 Anxiety is a necessary part of being human, but it can also cause significant distress for many men and women.
-At 2nd Chance Treatment Center, targeted and personalized therapy can help those in Glendale, Phoenix, and Gilbert, Arizona, find healthy ways to manage anxiety.
+At 2nd Chance Treatment Center, targeted and personalized therapy can help those in Glendale, Phoenix, Surprise, and Gilbert, Arizona, find healthy ways to manage anxiety.
 Those skills can last a lifetime, and can have a huge impact on your daily quality of life.
 Don’t let anxiety dominate your days and nights when there is safe and effective treatment available.
 Book your visit today by calling the office or trying the online scheduling tool.

 Anxiety is an emotion that creates tension, fears or worries, and a range of physical reactions like hastened breathing and increased blood pressure.
 Anxiety is the function that enables a “fight or flight” reaction when you’re faced with danger.
 Not only is a certain level of anxiety normal, but it’s also necessary for human survival.

 When your brain senses danger, it responds by triggering a flood of adrenaline that enables a chain reaction of physiological actions.
 The problem comes when anxiety levels remain high even after there is no longer a viable threat.
 That places considerable pressure on your body, and can have lasting negative effects.

 Short periods of anxiety are normal, especially when you’re confronted by relationship struggles, a new job, a move to a new city, or even the much-anticipated birth of a child.
 If you notice the following symptoms that don’t seem to subside over time, you may be dealing with an anxiety disorder:

 It’s important to seek help for anxiety.
 Left untreated, anxiety can cause you to seek out unhealthy coping mechanisms, including drug or alcohol abuse.